Cryptokkie/queueaxieteams/README.md

 ### Some disclaimerish warning statements:
 - The script depends on generated (uglified/obfuscated)-css classes - so anytime these names change the script becomes unusable until the proper classes have been set again.
 - I made this script for myself because I have so many teams that having to click them all literally hurts my arm
 - Code is not planning to participate in a beauty contest
 - Might produce and display warnings/errors - I am not going to fix this anytime soon, the point is: queue all teams at once
 - I am not a member of the axie team, just a user of Axie infinity

 > Wow man!
 It's incredible, how does it do this?

-First the script collects all the team-divs
+First the script collects all the team-divs.
 Than it starts looking for the first occurence of a blue line - you know, the one that indicates that the team is ready and is orange if it is not.
-If it finds the blue indicator, the script 'presses/mouseovers' that teams element.
+If it finds the blue indicator, the script 'presses / mouseovers' that teams element.
 This makes a menu appear.
-The first option of that menu is than clicked (The one that says: 'send to battle')
+The first option of that menu is 'send to battle' - the script 'clicks' on it.

-Yes, a lo-tec - far from pretty ghetto tech solution... but hey!
-It does save me a hell a lot of clicking
+Yes, a very lo-tec ghetto tech solution... but hey!
+It does save me a hell a lot of clicking.

 ### For ze future:
 - Maybe wrap the script in a chrome extension... maybe